kevinselwyn/nessemble/docs/pages/usage.md

 ### ls

 The `ls` command will list all installed packages.
+See the section on [Packages](/packages/#listing) for more information on the usage.

 Example: